skcworld/Curriculum-Vitae/README.md

 📄 [View CV (PDF)](Curriculum_Vitae_SeokyungChang.pdf)

-This repository contains the LaTeX source and compiled PDF of Seokyung Chang's academic curriculum vitae.
+ This CV is current as of April 19, 2025.